“No matter who you are, or where you are on life’s journey, you are welcome in the United Church of Christ.”

 Standing, sitting, and all that.
 We remain seated in the pews for the entire service.
 (Although you’re welcome to come and go as you wish.)
 Communion is served at our seats.
 We usually stand only to sing hymns (everyone sounds better that way) or as prompted by the pastor or a deacon for welcoming new members, sharing our covenant or other special occasions.
 These, and any responsive readings, will be marked in the bulletin.

-Communion is our sacrament of sharing the elements–bread and wine (in our church, we serve grape juice)–with other Christians in remembrance of the body and blood that Christ sacrificed for us.
+Communion is our sacrament of sharing the elements—bread and wine—with other Christians in remembrance of the body and blood that Christ sacrificed for us.
+(In our sanctuary, we serve grape juice and offer a gluten-free bread alternative.)
 Communion is open to anyone who believes in the sacrament and wishes to join in.
 In person, deacons serve the elements separately to us in the pews, and we consume the bread and wine together.
 When we worship remotely, we provide our own bread and wine and consume them when instructed by the pastor.

 After the service.
 After the benediction, please remain seated for the postlude and appreciate God’s gift of music.
 Then join us for refreshments in the social hall or on the lawn afterward.
 We’re looking forward to greeting you!